The Mesopotamian Blues: musings on Sumerian colour values

 In two Early Dynastic II texts from Girsu, Urukagina of Lagash emphasised the crimes of his enemy the king of Umma by claiming that he stripped every temple of its lapis lazuli.
 The Amorite king Apil-Sin commemorated his 4th year by building the city walls of Babylon with ZA.GIN3.
 Regardless of material or colour, or indeed both, that may be referred to in these texts, that is a truly extravagant way to build a temple or to face a wall.
 Blue tiles, whether glazed or the actual precious stone, were unfathomably decadent in the Bronze Age.
 This made them the exclusive preoccupation of gods and kings and not a day to day phenomenon, unless you were the poor peasant ploughing your field near Babylon in 1850 BCE.

-I have not included paint pigment here, because it would be the wrong hue.
-Before 1500 BCE 'blue' was achieved using copper ore and it was therefore SIG7.
-Also ultramarine the pigment made from ground lapis is not attested from Bronze Age Mesopotamia and the earliest evidence from Egypt and the Aegean is from 1500-1300 BCE.
+*I have not included paint pigment here, because it would be the wrong hue.
+Before 1500 BCE 'blue' was achieved using copper ore and it was therefore under SIG7.
+Also ultramarine, the pigment made from ground lapis lazuli is not attested from Bronze Age Mesopotamia and the earliest evidence from Egypt and the Aegean is dated between 1500-1300 BCE.

 Zagin hair on warriors from the palace of Darius I at Susa,